Career Options in Architecture for People Without a Degree

 Individuals who are fascinated by architecture but lack a degree have career options within several areas of the building and construction industry.
 Architects and engineers work with a number of supporters, all of whom contain special traits that make them vital to a construction project.
 Check out this chart and see if one of these careers is a great fit for you!

 |Civil Engineering Technician||$49,980||5%|

 |Construction and Maintenance Painter||$37,570||7%|

 Find schools that offer these popular programs

 Career Information for Architecture Without a Degree

-Once an architect has a concept in mind, drafters will use computer-aided design (known in the industry as CAD) software to map out their plans.
+Once an architect has a concept in mind, drafters use computer-aided design (CAD) software to map out their plans.
 Architectural drafters might focus on either residential or commercial design, depending on their preference.
 Furthermore, specific materials used in building design can also be a specialty area.
 Using the CAD software, schematics can be manipulated into a system known as building information modeling, or BIM.
 This allows drafters to work with engineers and architects and keep afloat of any changes that need to be made.
 Drafters can obtain special training and earn a certificate, which can lead to job opportunities in some areas.

 Surveying and Mapping Technician

-Using specialized instruments, surveying technicians will visit different locations to record data that provides a description of a given site.
+Using specialized instruments, surveying technicians visit different locations to record data that provides a description of a given site.
 They might use previous markers to help them in their job, and these markers might be identified with old stones.
 Mapping technicians, meanwhile, will manipulate images created in the field and keep maps up to date.
 They can also assist those who take photos in the identification of areas that cannot be seen using aerial photographs.
-No other requirements aside from high school education are needed for surveying technicians, although mapping technicians will need training with Geographical Information Systems.
+No other requirements aside from high school education are needed for surveying technicians, although mapping technicians often need some postsecondary training, such as in using Geographical Information Systems.